Ashleigh Southern: National team

 Southern has competed for the Australian Stingers, having made her debut in 2010 at the Longmont Tournament, which is also known as the Sydney Anniversary Tournament.
 At that tournament she scored eight goals in a 10–8 finals win over the United States.
 In two other games in the tournament, Southern scored three goals in each.
 She was a member of the Stingers squad that competed at the FINA World Cup in Christchurch, New Zealand in 2010 that finished second.

 In February 2011, Southern was a member of the team that competed against Italy in the International Series in Perth, Western Australia.
 In the second and third matches against Italy, she scored one goal and netted another two goals in the fourth match.
 Southern was a member of the team that toured Europe in June 2011.
 At the Kirishi Cup, in Kirishi, Russia in June 2011, she scored three goals in the match against Greece, three in the match against Hungary and five in the match against Kazakhstan.
 She also scored a goal in a friendly against Italy.
 That year, Southern was a member of the team that finished third at the FINA World League Finals.

 Southern competed in the Pan Pacific Championships in January 2012 for the Stingers, scoring a goal in a Stingers 8–7 win over the United States.
 She also scored one goal in the game against Brazil and two goals in the game against China.
 Southern was part of the team that competed at the International Series in Melbourne, Victoria, scoring two goals in the second match against Canada.
 She was a member of the squad that competed in a January 2012 three game test series against the United States women's national water polo team.
 The team won two of the three matches, with scores of 12–13 in an opening series loss, winning 11–6 in the second match and winning the third match 12–7 clash at Sutherland Leisure Centre.
 Southern scored three goals in the first half of the final match in the series.

 In late February 2012, Southern was part of the Stingers squad that competed in a five-game test against Great Britain at the Australian Institute of Sport, the team's first matches against Great Britain's national team in six years.
 In the first game of the test series on 21 February 2012, which Australia won 13–5, she scored four goals.
 Southern did not compete in the second or third games, but in Australia's fourth game victory of 14–8, she scored two goals.

 Olympics

-In February 2012, Southern was named to the final training squad for the 2012 Summer Olympics, and as such, attended a training camp starting on 20 February 2012 at the Australian Institute of Sport.
-The squad of seventeen players will be cut to thirteen before the team departs for the Olympic games, with the announcement being made on 13 June.
+Southern represented Australia at the 2012 and 2016 Olympics.